Drako-Vishious/Drakos-cs50-Learning/README.md

 0.0.1C Updated TEMPLATE for more robust design and included comments explaining sections of code.

 0.0.1D Updated TEMPLATE and CSS for base design.
 Added a Logo.

+0.0.1E Corrected the Copyright to Project Vishious the group rather than Drako Vishious the individual.
+Edited CSS to simplify code.